Therapeutic Use and Rationale

-Beta-agonists are sympathomimetic drugs that bind to beta-adrenoceptors located in cardiac nodal tissue, the conducting system, and contracting myocytes.
+Beta-agonists are sympathomimetic drugs that bind to beta-adrenoceptors in cardiac nodal tissue, the conducting system, and contracting myocytes.
 The heart has both beta1 ( β1) and beta2 ( β2) adrenoceptors, although the predominant receptor type in number and function is β1.
 These receptors normally bind norepinephrine that is released from sympathetic adrenergic nerves.
-Additionally, they bind norepinephrine and epinephrine that circulate in the blood. β1 and β2 adrenoceptor activation increases heart rate and contractility, which increases cardiac output.
-Activation of these receptors also increases conduction velocity within the heart as well as the rate of mechanical relaxation (lusitropy).
+They also bind norepinephrine and epinephrine that circulate in the blood. β1 and β2 adrenoceptor activation increases heart rate and contractility, which increases cardiac output.
+The activation of these receptors also increases conduction velocity within the heart and the rate of mechanical relaxation (lusitropy).
 These drugs are used to treat acute and refractory heart failure, as well as circulatory shock.

-Digitalis compounds have been used for more than two hundred years to treat heart failure.
+Digitalis compounds have been used for over two hundred years to treat heart failure.
 These drugs inhibit the cardiac sarcolemmal Na+/K+-ATPase, which leads to an increase in intracellular calcium through the Na+-Ca++-exchanger.
-Increased intracellular calcium stimulates increased release of calcium by the sarcoplasmic reticulum and thereby makes more calcium available to bind to troponin-C, which increases contractility.
+Increased intracellular calcium stimulates increased release of calcium by the sarcoplasmic reticulum and makes more calcium available to bind to troponin-C, which increases contractility.

 Phosphodiesterase inhibitors are drugs that inhibit the enzyme (cAMP-dependent phosphodiesterase) responsible for breaking down cAMP.
 This leads to an increase in cAMP.
-In the heart, this produces positive inotropic and chronotropic responses similar to beta-agonists.
+In the heart, this produces positive inotropic and chronotropic responses, like beta-agonists.
 These drugs are used to treat acute and refractory heart failure, not chronic heart failure.

 Calcium sensitizing drugs

 Calcium sensitizing drugs represent the newest class of cardiostimulatory drugs.
-These drugs increase the sensitivity of troponin-C for calcium so that more calcium becomes bound to troponin-C, which enhances contractility.
+These drugs increase the binding sensitivity of troponin-C for calcium so that more calcium becomes bound to troponin-C, which enhances contractility.
 At present, these drugs are under clinical investigation for heart failure, and therefore not yet approved in the U.S., although they are approved in some other countries.
 Most of these drugs also inhibit phosphodiesterase.

 Click below on a drug class for more details: